The following information is provided for reference purposes only and should be used at your own risk!

 Note intake rod seal on intake cylinder just inside cylinder inboard side.

-Note: Picture is of different vanos and shows burnt sludge buildup.
+Note: Picture is of different Vanos and shows burnt sludge buildup.

 Pry out intake rod seal Teflon ring from intake cylinder seal groove.